vivid-inc/ash-ra-template/README.md

 - Explain the value of this.
 Compare and contrast with other templating systems.
 Emphasize symbolic computation, and the importance of providing native idioms at each point along the value chain, for example a web-based production workflow where professionals handle HTML, CSS.
 - Permit ERB tag syntax literals to occur in templates.
 Follow ERB's escaping rules: <%% and %%>
 - Clarify the mechanics of the template evaluation runtime: dependencies + default deps, requires.
-- Accept alternative tag nomenclature, defaulting to ERB.
+- TODO Document this: Accept alternative tag nomenclature, defaulting to ERB.
 Provide examples for Mustache, PHP, and others.
 - Accept an optional map of bindings/definitions that are made available for symbol resolution during render.
 - Provide examples for nesting templates (akin to `yield`).
 - Document the lack of advanced tag processing, such as conditionals and HTML escaping.